jyotisood/ML_Operationalizing_with_Azure/README.md

 ### Authentication:

-As I worked in the Udacity Azure Account, so did not need to authenticate and skipped this step.
+As I worked in the Udacity Azure Account, so I did not need to authenticate and skipped this step.

 ## Automated ML Experiment
 The Bank Marketing dataset was preloaded in the Azure ML lab.
 We use the AutoML feature of Azure ML studio to run on this dataset.

-The compute cluster was configured with following settings: Standard_DS12_v2 for the Virtual Machine, 1 minimum node and 6 as maximum number of nodes.
-Concurrancy was set to 5 maximum concurrent iterations and reduced the exit criterion to 1 hour.
+We configure the compute cluster with following settings: Standard_DS12_v2 for the Virtual Machine, 1 minimum node and 6 as maximum number of nodes.
+Concurrancy is set to 5 maximum concurrent iterations and the exit criterion is reduced to 1 hour.

 'y' is set as the target column for this experiment.
 We run the experiment on the created compute cluster.

-The best model generated from the automl run was voting ensemble model with an approximate accuracy of 91.9%
+The best model that is generated from the automl run is 'voting ensemble' model with an approximate accuracy of 91.9%

 ![image](https://github.com/jyotisood/ML_Operationalizing_with_Azure/blob/main/Images/best_Model.png)